lcavero/blog-ddd-cqrs-ha-example/README.md

 I use [adr pattern](https://en.wikipedia.org/wiki/Action%E2%80%93domain%E2%80%93responder) in Controllers to preserve the Single Responsability principle in them.

-I'm only testing Domain Entities behaviour, other tests should probably be created.
+I'm only testing Domain Entities behaviour, sorry, I'm not very experienced in testing for now.

+**Why only API is implemented?**
+I think web side should not be in the same project.
+It's better to separate backend and frontend into two different projects.
+For now I'm not interested in frontend so this project is gonna be only Api.

 **Why Controller is creating the identifiers?**
 Follow CQRS standard implies return no result in commands, but it's necessary return domain objects id's as the response